pguti778/testinginjava/readme.md

 mvn  dependency:tree | Select-String -NotMatch junit
 ```

+You can use the `mvn  dependency:tree --debug` if some missing dependency makes the execution fail.

 ## Structure

-Luckily for us in most Java projects, we have a good [project structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) - I think it was originated by Maven, but I can't tell for sure.
+Luckily for us in most Java projects, we have a good [project structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) - I think it was originally proposed by Maven, but I am not able to confirm.

-For our study, we will focus on the following folders:
+It is very probably that you would find this structure in your maintenance project.

 ### Main application code
 ```